xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 Users can add alias/abbreviations for solvents with long names, e.g., acetonitrile -> ACN, in the "alias" column.

-*Note that in this beginner-friendly version, content not in the first six columns (No., CAS, Name, D, P, H) will not affect the calclation.
+*Note that in this beginner-friendly version, content not in the first six columns (No., CAS, Name, D, P, H) will not affect the calculation.
 Only to make it convenient for users to search the request entries.*

 *Experienced users can personalise the additional parameters by operating other columns of this database file and include them in DataFrame settings.*